siddhartha-s/ipd/lectures/lec12/README.md

 Here we print text to the screen. `std::cout` is the name of the character output stream that we want to print to, and `<<` is the stream insertion operator.
-It takes a string and some data, and sends the data to the stream.
+It takes a stream and some data, and sends the data to the stream.

 ```